Infineon/mtb-example-ml-gesture-classification/README.md

 - **Use the standalone [Project Creator](https://www.infineon.com/ModusToolboxProjectCreator) tool:**

-   1. Launch Project Creator from the Windows Start menu or from *{ModusToolbox&trade; software install directory}/tools_{version}/project-creator/project-creator.exe*.
+   1. Launch Project Creator from the Windows Start menu or from *{ModusToolbox&trade; install directory}/tools_{version}/project-creator/project-creator.exe*.

    2. In the initial **Choose Board Support Package** screen, select the BSP, and click **Next**.